flummingbird/codebase_sans_fedora/README.md

 ### then log into the site as admin with 'password' not sure why the DRUPAL_DEFAULT_ACCOUNT_PASSWORD doesn't stick...

-### if that still hasn't worked you can log into the container and change the password:
+### if that still hasn't worked you can change the password:

-`docker exec -it <drupal-container-id> bash`

-`drush user:password admin "newpassword"`
+`docker exec -it <drupal-container-id> drush user:password admin "newpassword"`

 ### for some reason the drush-migrate import needs to be run to populate the content models